manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 do not appeal to value functions.
 These methods search in spaces of policies defined by a collection of numerical parameters.
 They estimate the directions the parameters should be adjusted in order to most rapidly improve a policy’s performance.
-Unlike evolutionary methods, however, they produce these estimates while the agent is interacting with its environment and so can take advantage of the details of individual behavioral interactions.
+Unlike evolutionary methods, however, they produce these estimates while the agent is interacting with its environment and so can take advantage of the details of individual behavioral interactions.
 Methods like this, called policy gradient methods, have proven useful in many problems, and some of the simplest reinforcement learning methods fall into this category.
-In fact, some of these methods take advantage of value function estimates to improve their gradient estimates.
+In fact, some of these methods take advantage of value function estimates to improve their gradient estimates.
 Overall, the distinction between policy gradient methods and other methods we include as reinforcement learning methods is not sharply defined.
-* Reinforcement learning’s connection to optimization methods deserves some additional comment because it is a source of a common misunderstanding.
-When we say that a reinforcement learning agent’s goal is to maximize a numerical reward signal, we of course are not insisting that the agent has to actually achieve the goal of maximum reward.
+* Reinforcement learning’s connection to **optimization methods** deserves some additional comment because it is a source of a common **misunderstanding**.
+When we say that a reinforcement learning agent’s **goal is to maximize a numerical reward signal**, we of course are **not insisting that the agent has to actually achieve the goal of maximum reward**.
 Trying to maximize a quantity does not mean that that quantity is ever maximized.
-The point is that a reinforcement learning agent is always trying to increase the amount of reward it receives.
+The point is that a reinforcement learning agent is always trying to increase the amount of reward it receives.
 Many factors can prevent it from achieving the maximum, even if one exists.
-In other words, optimization is not the same a optimality.
+In other words, **optimization is not the same a optimality**.

 ### 1.5 An Extended Example: Tic-Tac-Toe